huynguyengl99/chanx/docs/user-guide/testing.rst

 5. **Test both success and failure**: Verify both positive and negative cases
 6. **Test group broadcasts**: Create multiple communicators to test group messaging
 7. **Use wait_group=True**: When testing group messages, use the wait_group parameter
+8. **Choose the right collection method**: Use `receive_until_action` for streaming or custom protocols
-8. **Mock external services**: Use AsyncMock for external dependencies
+9. **Mock external services**: Use AsyncMock for external dependencies
-9. **Test database persistence**: Verify messages are properly stored/retrieved
+10. **Test database persistence**: Verify messages are properly stored/retrieved
-10. **Test lifecycle events**: Check connections, authentication, and disconnections
+11. **Test lifecycle events**: Check connections, authentication, and disconnections
-11. **Use async test methods**: Write all test methods as async coroutines
+12. **Use async test methods**: Write all test methods as async coroutines
-12. **Disable verbose logging**: Set logging flags to False in test settings to reduce output
+13. **Disable verbose logging**: Set logging flags to False in test settings to reduce output

 Next Steps
 ----------